$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: Introduction

-Recently, the connection between the coarse Baum-Connes conjecture and the geometry of $\ell^p$-spaces ($1\le p<\infty$) has become increasingly tight.
-In \cite{WXYZ2024}, it proves that if a space coarsely embeds into an $\ell^p$-space, then the coarse Baum-Connes conjecture holds for $X$.
-Furthermore, it is shown that the coarse Novikov conjecture holds if $X$ admits a fibred coarse embedding into an $\ell^p$-space in \cite{GLWZ2024}.
-A natural question arises: does the $K$-theory isomorphism between geometric and ghostly ideals persist for spaces coarsely embeddable into $\ell^p$-spaces?
-In this paper, we prove the following result:
+Progress on the coarse Baum-Connes conjecture remained limited until recently, when the connection between the coarse Baum-Connes conjecture and the coarse geometry of $\ell^p$-spaces ($1\le p<\infty$) became clearer.
+The principal achievements in this direction establish the injectivity of the coarse assembly map $\mu$ for spaces admitting a fibred coarse embedding into an $\ell^p$-space (see \cite{GLWZ2024}), and the bijectivity of $\mu$ for spaces admitting a coarse embedding into an $\ell^p$-space (see \cite{WXYZ2024}).
+A natural question arises in this perspective: does the $K$-theory isomorphism between the geometric ideal $\I(X,U)$ and the ghostly ideal $\G(X,U)$ persist for the space $X$ that coarsely embeds into an $\ell^p$-space?
+In this paper, we answer this question affirmatively (even for spaces coarsely embeddable into an $L^p$-space):

 \begin{Thm}[\Cref{thm: main theorem} \& \Cref{thm: so do Lp}] Let $X$ be a metric space with bounded geometry.
-If $X$ admits a coarse embedding into some $\ell^p$-space (or $L^p$-space) with $p\in[1,\infty)$, then for any invariant open subset $U$, the inclusion $i:\I(X,U)\to\G(X,U)$ induces an isomorphism on $K$-theory, i.e.,
+If $X$ admits a coarse embedding into some $\ell^p$-space (or $L^p$-space) with $p\in[1,\infty)$, then for any invariant open subset $U\subseteq\beta X$, the inclusion $i:\I(X,U)\to\G(X,U)$ induces an isomorphism in $K$-theory, i.e.,